evaera/roblox-lua-promise/lib/README.md

         - type: boolean
           desc: "`true` if the given `object` is a Promise."
     - name: spawn
       desc: Spawns a thread with predictable timing.
-The callback will be called on the next `RunService.Stepped` event.
+The callback will be called on the next `RunService.Heartbeat` event.
       static: true
       params:
         - name: callback